 Workplace discrimination refers to when an employee is not treated reasonably simply because they belong to a group of characteristics.
 A group of protected characteristics include race, gender, age, religion, national origin, and disability.
 If an employee belongs to any of these protected classes, and an employer acts differently towards them because of this protected class, then the employee has the right to file a Sacramento workplace discrimination lawsuit or claim against their employer.

 But, when it comes to proving workplace discrimination, having a top-rated attorney on your side will strengthen your claim.
 If you fail to have an experienced attorney, your claim may be weak, and you may not be able to recover all the compensation that you have lost.

-Our Sacramento workplace discrimination attorneys have been representing employees who have been discriminated against for several decades.
+Our Sacramento employment & labor law attorneys have been representing employees who have been discriminated against for several decades.
 We are also very well-versed in Sacramento employment law to make sure that our clients get the help they deserve.